 If you fly into Berlin, I suggest an absolute minimum of 5 days here.
-There is so much to do and see, and Berlin is huge!
+There is so much to do and so many cool areas to stay in Berlin!
 Plus, the layout of the city isn’t set up conveniently because Berlin was essentially two cities for so long.
 If you like art, culture, museums, and all night parties, this is the city for you.

 Next, I suggest stopping over in Dresden for a couple days.
 It’s a quaint university town with a fun bar scene.
 Afterward, head for Munich, Germany’s most popular city.
 On the way you can also visit medieval towns along the Romantic Road.
 Munich is a great city to ride a bike around the parks, stopping over at different beer gardens along the way.
 Make a day trip to the Neuschwanstein Castle or the Bavarian Alps for some hiking!

 After Bavaria, head to the Black Forest.
-Freiburg is a university town, and a good base to explore the southern side of the Black Forest.
+Freiburg is a university town, and a good base to explore the Black Forest.
 The local student population has given the town a lively nightlife scene.
 Cologne in West Germany has a beautiful cathedral and fun nightlife scene as well.